 Finca La Isla is an organic farm that has been in operation for 30+ years.
 They have over 150 different types of trees and plants that they grow here.
 Once you walk in, you will definitely want to take the self-guided tour.

 This place is incredible!
 Take a walk while you learn about all of the edible things in this forest and then head back to reception to sample some of the fresh fruit and juice!
 If you are interested in learning more they even offer classes.

 They also have a shop where you can take home a bit of the jungle in the form of soap or candy.

 The Botanical Garden is open Friday, Saturday, Sunday, and Monday, from 10 am to 4 pm.
 It costs $6 USD and you can expect to spend 1 to 3 hours.

-To get to Finca La Isla, head about 500 meters north of Puerto Viejo, turn left at the Black Beach bus stop and follow the signs.
+To get to Finca La Isla, head about 500 meters north of Puerto Viejo, turn left at the Black Beach (Playa Negra) bus stop and follow the signs.

 9. Visit Kekoldi Indigenous Reserve